4. STUDENT LIFE CYCLE

 4.3.1.
 TIME EXTENSIONS

-Thesis-based and project-based students who have reached or will soon reach the time limit of the program without completing program requirements should meet with their supervisor to discuss a plan and timeline for completion, using the “GSR 205: Request for Extension to Time in Program” form.
+Thesis-based and project-based students who have reached or will soon reach the time limit of the program without completing program requirements, should meet with their supervisor to discuss a plan and timeline for completion, using the Request for Extension Discussion Guide.
 Once a plan has been drafted, it should be distributed to the advisory committee, and an advisory committee meeting should be scheduled to discuss, finalize, and approve the plan.
+The plan must also be approved by the program's Graduate Chair.

-Course-based students, who typically do not have a supervisor and committee, should meet directly with the Graduate Chair to discuss an extension and submit their request.
+Course-based students, as well as project-based students who do not have a supervisor and committee, should meet directly with the Graduate Chair to discuss an extension and submit their request.

 Only one extension request will be allowed per student, so it is important to plan accordingly and mutually commit to achieving the timelines submitted.
 A request for extension to time in program may not exceed 8 terms for Master’s students, and 9 terms for Ph.D. students.

-Examples of topics which should be discussed when developing the plan and timeline are:
+Examples of topics which should be discussed while developing the plan and timeline are:

 - Addressing challenges which have impeded the student’s progress and timely completion